 Unexpected submersion in cold conditions is one of the leading risks a paddler faces.
 The greatest risk is during winter, but cold water can be dangerous even when it is hot outside.

 Everyone swims and cold water exposure can quickly result in a life-threatening situation.
 While certainly not a magic bullet, a drysuit can help mitigate this danger and downgrade the threat warning from life-threatening to just extremely serious.
-Similar to a PDF, by wearing a drysuit, you have one less thing to focus on during an emergency situation.
+Similar to a PFD, by wearing a drysuit, you have one less thing to focus on during an emergency situation.

-I knew I had to get one and began looking at different types of drysuits, mainly focusing on Kokatat brand drysuits due to their reputation in the industry.
+After this short swim, I knew I had to get one and began looking at different types of drysuits, mainly focusing on Kokatat brand drysuits due to their reputation in the industry.
 Inevitably, this leads to the Goretex vs non-Goretex debate.

 One alternative to Goretex is Kokatat’s Hydrus 3L material, which is available in a versions of their Meridian Drysuit.
 Hydrus 3L is a less expensive alternative to their Gortex line and carries a lifetime warranty.